Stinging Nettles of Florida: Cnidoscolus1

 Description

 Field Recognition Features.
-Erect plants covered with stiff stinging hairs; palmately 3– to 5–lobed leaves, conspicuous tubular-based white flowers in a cluster terminating the stem; 3-parted bristly capsule with 3 mottled seeds.
+Herbaceous plants covered with stiff stinging hairs; palmately 3– to 5–lobed leaves, conspicuous tubular-based white flowers in a cluster terminating the stem; 3-parted bristly capsule with 3 mottled seeds.
 Blooming all year in Florida.

 Similar Species